demisto/content/Integrations/JiraV2/README.md

-## Overview
----

-Use the Atlassian Jira integration to manage issues and create Demisto incidents from projects.
+Use the Atlassian Jira v2 integration to manage issues and create Demisto incidents from projects.

 This integration was integrated and tested with version 1001.0.0-SNAPSHOT of Jira.
 For more information about manage syntax, see the https://support.atlassian.com/